 One who saw the ad was Pam Lubeck, wife of professional scientific programmer Oluf Lubeck.
 Lubeck had, in 1981, on his Apple II computer, created clones of two video arcade games.
 Lubeck responded to Williams’s ad and mailed in his two creations.
 Promptly Williams contacted Lubeck showing interest in one of the games.
 The two agreed on a publishing deal and Lubeck’s Pac-Man clone, Gobbler was published for the Apple II the same year.

 The game ended up doing quite good, selling just shy of a thousand copies a month.
 But by becoming successful and also being superior to most other Pac-Man clones, the title soon got Atari’s attention.
 In the late ’70s, Atari had acquired the rights to produce home versions of Namco’s arcade hit.
-Atari which yet had to release its official port for its Atari 2600 home video console (the game would be developed throughout 1981 but didn’t see release until the spring of 1982) soon claimed copyrights infringement.
+Atari which yet had to release its official port for its Atari 2600 home video console (the game would be developed throughout 1981 but didn’t see release until the spring of 1982) soon claimed copyright infringement.
 Gobbler, by request from Atari, ended up being pulled after just 5 months on the market.

-The Atari 2600 release of Pac-Man became the best selling video game, with an estimated 7 million copies sold.
+The Atari 2600 release of Pac-Man became the best-selling video game, with an estimated 7 million copies sold.

 John Harris, another programmer, who responded to On-Line Systems’ search for new developers had also done a Pac-Man clone but with the legal actions On-Line Systems faced with Atari, Williams wouldn’t take any chances and had Harris change elements of his game.
-The layout of the maze was changed, a candy theme added alongside new graphics and animations.
+The layout of the maze was changed and a candy theme was added alongside new graphics and animations.
 With Williams satisfied On-Line Systems released the game for the Atari 8-bit line of home computers as Jawbreaker in 1981, essentially replacing Lubeck’s Gobbler.

 John Harris’ original Atari 400/800 release of Jaw Breaker and Olaf Lubeck’s Apple II port, both from 1981

-With Gobbler off the market, but by being replaced by another title, using the same game mechanics as Pac-Man, and even released for Atari’s own line of home computers, clearly wasn’t too satisfactory for Atari.
+With Gobbler off the market, but being replaced by another title, using the same game mechanics as Pac-Man, and even released for Atari’s own line of home computers, clearly wasn’t too satisfactory for Atari.

 Atari approached On-Line Systems with the choice of getting sued or letting Atari take over Jawbreaker and market it under the Atari name.
 Initially, Atari managed to obtain a temporary restraining order in the U.S. District Court for the Eastern District of California in Fresno prohibiting On-Line Systems from producing or selling Gobbler and Jawbreaker.
 On-Line Systems filed an antitrust suit, stating that Atari was trying to monopolize any game featuring a maze and dots.
 Atari countersued and arcade manufacturer Midway joined the fight.
 Eventually, both the Atari and Midway infringement claims were tossed out of court, appealed, and then dismissed again.
 The parties settled out of court, and copyright law concerning computer games was firmly established as protecting not the mere idea but the specific execution of that idea – in this case protecting the Pac-Man name and its characters but not the gameplay and mechanics.

 Meanwhile, the smoke from the legal battle was starting to dissipate, and Lubeck went on to port Harris’ Jawbreaker for the Apple II.
 The Apple II version became quite successful and started earning Lubeck royalties.
-Finally starting to see his programming work paying off, Lubeck went on to create Red Alert, published by Brøderbund and Pegasus II, published by On-Line Systems, both in 1981.
+Finally starting to see his programming work paying off, Lubeck went on to create Red Alert, published by Brøderbund, and Pegasus II, published by On-Line Systems, both in 1981.
 Pegasus II was one of the very first computer games to feature a built-in level editor, a feature Lode Runner a few years later would popularize.
-Pegasus II’s level editor would become one of the key inspiration to a young John Romero, who, of course, later in life would become one of the most prolific game developers.
+Pegasus II’s level editor would become one of the key inspirations to a young John Romero, who, of course, later in life would become one of the most prolific game developers.

 After the release of Gobbler, Lubeck created the two action titles Red Alert and Pegasus II, both for the Apple II and released in 1981.
 Pegasus was picked up by On-Line Systems and Red Alert by Brøderbund